 8.2.3.
 City Models and City Objects

 City models are virtual representations of real-world cities and landscapes.
 A city model aggregates different types of objects, which can be city objects, appearances, different versions of the city model, transitions between different versions of the city model, and feature objects.
-All objects defined in CityGML are features with lifespan.
+All objects defined in the CityGML CM are features with lifespan.
 This allows the optional specification of the real-world and database times for the existence of each feature, as is required by the Versioning module (cf. Section 8.13).
 Features that define thematic concepts related to cities and landscapes, such as building, bridge, water body, or land use, are referred to as city objects.
 All city objects define properties that describe the objects in more detail.
 These static properties can be overridden with time-varying data through Dynamizers (cf. Section 8.6).

 Figure 14.
 UML City Models and City Objects